project-gemmi/gemmi/docs/mol.rst

 The last property is the sequence from the PDB SEQRES record (or its mmCIF equivalent).
-More details in the :ref:`section about sequence <sequence>`.
+More details in the :ref:`next section <sequence>`.

-Residue.entity_type can be used to determine what should Residue.het_flag be, based on the rules from the official PDB spec
-(i.e. non-standard residues are marked as HETATM even in a polymer).
+`Residue.entity_type` can be used to determine what should `Residue.het_flag` be, based on the rules from the official PDB spec (i.e. non-standard residues are marked as HETATM even in a polymer).
 We also have a function to re-assign all het_flag values: